luisvinicius167/mockstate/README.md

 Add an Store:
  * ```riotux.addStore(storeName, Store)```

-Store: The method will applied for the Store that you pass in argument like 'storeName'.
+**Stores**: The method will applied for the Store that you pass in argument like 'storeName'.
 If you have two methods with the same name, the method that will be call is the method to the store that have the same name that you passed in arguments.

  * Listen the event for the Store that pass like storeName: ```riotux.on(storeName, event, callback)```